gabrieleiannetti/tools_sysadmin_and_softdev/BASIC_CONCEPTS.md

 #### Learn Python the Hard Way

-To dive directly into the practical part of programming the book __Learn Python the Hard Way__ is used.
+To dive directly into the practical part of programming with Python the book __Learn Python the Hard Way__ is used.
 This book follows a non conventional approach which goes directly to the practical part and let you write some code first and think after.

+This book is taken into account for teaching Python programming when the time window is not to tiny.

 The exercises in the book will be grouped into modules where each module is a mile stone for a review of the content learned from the book: